 If you are interested in applying for a position in the training program, please fill out the online application completely and return, along with your resume.
 Allow us a couple of days to receive your application, then call or email email@example.com to arrange an interview.
 The number of participants in the program is limited and no applicants are accepted without an interview.

-The deadline for receiving applications for both training classes is May 1st, 2016.
-The interview deadline is May 7th, 2016.
+The deadline for receiving applications for both training classes is April 15th, 2018.
 If accepted into the program, a $100 deposit is required within 7 days.
 The rest of the balance is due upon arrival.
 Once the program has been filled, no further applications will be accepted.
 Northern Outdoors reserves the right to accept or reject any applications.

 Every applicant should realize that they will be pushed to the limit, and that training will be done under conditions that greatly exceed actual guiding practices.
 While the course is very demanding and exhausting, it is also very exciting and incredibly fun!
 You will remember the experience, and the people who took part in it with you, for many years to come!